microsoft/ark/docs/tutorial/module_tutorial.md

 # Module Tutorial
 This tutorial provides an overview of how to use the module and its features.
-The module is similar to the pytorch module API and provides a set of functionalities such as model save and load based on the module.
+The module is similar to the pytorch module API and provides a set of functionalities such as model save and load.

 ## Usage
 To use the module, you need to create a class that inherits from the `ark.Module` class.
 You can then define the `forward` and `backward` functions of the class.
 The parameters and submodules of the module is defined in the `__init__` function.